flutter/website/src/docs/cookbook/networking/delete-data.md

   path: /docs/cookbook/networking/authenticated-requests
 ---

-In this recipe, you'll learn how to delete data over the internet using the `http` package.
+This recipe covers how to delete data over the internet using the `http` package.

 This recipe uses the following steps:

-  1. Add the `http` package
+  1. Add the `http` package.
-  2. Delete data on the server
+  2. Delete data on the server.
-  3. Update the screen
+  3. Update the screen.

 ## 1. Add the `http` package